wp-plugins/subscribe-to-comments-reloaded/readme.txt

 == Upgrade Notice ==

+== v150611 ==

+v150611 Fix the creation of the new table realated to the Google PII issue with AdWords, see v150422 Change log for details.

 == v150422 ==

 **Security Fix; PLEASE UPGRADE IMMEDIATELY** Google PII issue with AdWords.
 Protect user email Address and uses an encrypted key instead on URL.
 Several issues are fix, see the change log.